 Projects per year

 Michael Jasper is an architect, educator, and scholar based in Australia.
-He is currently Associate Professor of Architecture at the University of Canberra where he teaches in the major project studio and advanced architectural analysis streams.
-Immediately prior to joining the University, Jasper was a Partner in Cooper Robertson & Partners (2002-2011, New York) a prominent architecture and urban design firm.
+He is currently Professor of Architecture at the University of Canberra where he teaches in the major project studio and advanced architectural analysis streams.
+Immediately prior to joining the University, Jasper was a Partner in Cooper Robertson & Partners (2002-2011) a prominent architecture and urban design firm in New York.
 Jasper is deeply engaged with higher education and the architecture profession locally, nationally, and internationally and has served on standing and ad hoc committees for the University of Canberra, including University Academic Board (2019-2020, 2015-2016), University Outside Studies Committee (2017), and SAGE (Science in Australia Gender Equity) Athena SWAN, the University’s task force on gender equity (2016 - ), and across the Faculty of Arts and Design.
 He is a Member of the Faculty’s Built Environment Research & Innovation Group, and Associate Member of the Centre for Creative and Cultural Research.
 He was Chair of a national working group (2015-2017) to develop and advocate for a new National Architecture Research Prize to be launched in 2020 and administered by the Royal Australian Institute of Architects.
 He is Deputy Chair of the National Education Committee (2015-), the peak national advisory body on architecture education and research policies and accreditation procedures, and a member of the 5-person National Accreditation Management Committee (2017 - ) charged with reviewing and providing advice to the Architects Accreditation Council of Australia on the policies, procedures and implementation of new national accreditation procedures for Australian, New Zealand architecture programs.

 EXECUTIVE ROLES -